Oil remains near multi-year highs as energy crunch persists - Up News Info

 In Brazil, state-run oil company Petrobras confirmed it will not be able to meet “atypical demand” from fuel distributors in November that has surpassed its production capacity, raising fears of supply shortages in the country.

-Investors are awaiting data due later on Tuesday on U.S. crude and product inventories.
-U.S. crude stockpiles likely rose last week, while distillate and gasoline stocks were expected to fall, a preliminary Reuters poll showed on Monday.

-(Reporting by Stephanie Kelly in New York; additional reporting by Bozorgmehr Sharafedin in London Editing by Paul Simao and Matthew Lewis)
+(Reporting by Stephanie Kelly in New York; additional reporting by Bozorgmehr Sharafedin in London Editing by Paul Simao, Matthew Lewis and Mark Porter)